EU’s thirst for natural gas risks swapping one dependency for another

 Europe is the largest gas consumer in the world.
 Until February 2022, Russian gas accounted for about one-third of Europe's demand for natural gas.
 By late 2022 — in the wake of Russia’s full-scale invasion of Ukraine — Moscow was throttling pipeline flows in response to EU measures against its more profitable oil exports.
 Then, in September that year, an unknown actor sabotaged the Nord Stream undersea pipeline.

-The EU looked to Norway for gas, with additional contracts also concluded with countries such as Qatar and Algeria.
+The EU looked to Norway for gas, with additional contracts concluded with countries such as Qatar and Algeria.

 American 'freedom gas'